nicolasgasco/42_cursus/06_exam_02/README.md

 # EXAM RANK 02

-These exercises were done in preparation for the rank 02 Exam at 42.
-Mostly to get used to using VIM again.
+This folder is of very little interest.
+It contains the exercises I made in preparation for the rank 02 Exam at 42.

 ## Union